 If you suffer from a chronic disease such as asthma, diabetes, COPD or have a heart condition, most of your care will be provided by our nursing team.
 You will be called for annual review usually around your birthday month.
 You do not need to make a doctors appointment to discuss treatment for these conditions.

 Please let us know promptly if you are unable to keep an appointment so that we may offer it to someone else.
+You can cancel by texting your name and date of the appointment to: 07956 681267.
 You can now register to receive information by text message on your phone regarding appointments and health care.
 If you wish to register for this messaging service please fill out the consent form.